petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 # Using the Script Engine in Workflow

-Liferay's [workflow engine](../introduction-to-workflow.md) can be scripted using Groovy scripts embedded in [XML workflow definitions](./crafting-xml-workflow-definitions.md) and run during workflow execution.
+Add Groovy scripts to [your XML workflow definition](./crafting-xml-workflow-definitions.md) to inject logic and access Liferay's Java services in your workflow.
+Scripts are run during workflow execution.

-Here are the workflow scripting topics:

 * [Adding Scripts to Workflow Nodes](#adding-scripts-to-workflow-nodes)
 * [Using Predefined Variables](#predefined-variables)